K4S41/BlackJack/README.md

 # BlackJack
 My version of the Black Jack game.
+The game is still NOT COMPLETE.